gdmcdonald/proteomicsliteratureminer/README.md

 result <- pubMedMiner(df, output.file = "input_uniprot_keywords_pubmed_results.xlsx", plots.dir = "plots")
 ```

 Ex.6.
-Reading an Excel and converting it to a R dataframe
+Reading an Excel, reading default Excel input that is provided by OmixLitMiner, and converting it to a R dataframe
 ``` r
 library(OmixLitMiner)
 library(openxlsx)